iksteen/pelicide/README.rst

     [pelicide]
     pelicanconf=pelicanconf.py
     python=~/.pyenv/pelican/bin/python
+    deploy=make rsync_upload

-Both settings are optional (in fact, you can run pelicide without a project file).
+All settings are optional (in fact, you can run pelicide without a project file).
 The default value for the ``pelicanconf`` setting is *pelicanconf.py*, the default python interpreter is the interpreter used to execute pelicide.

 The specified python interpreter will be used to set up the pelican environment.
-This can be useful if you want to install pelicide in a different virtual environment than the one you build your site with.
+This can be useful if you install pelicide in a different virtual environment than the one you build your site with.

+The deploy option specifies what command to execute to deploy (or publish) your site.
+You can specify any shell command.
+The command will be executed in the directory your pelican config file resides in.

+You can also create a global configuration file in *~/.config/pelicide/pelicide.ini*.
+This config file will be loaded first and can contain the same options as the project file.

 Now, start pelicide::